-If you are looking for a well-appointed hotel at moderate budget in Goa, book at Casa Baga.
+If you are looking for a well-appointed hotel at moderate budget for a 3 days plan in Goa, book at Casa Baga.
 Featuring trendy décor, decent hospitality, authentic Goanese restaurant and a refreshing swimming pool, this boutique Goa hotel is highly recommended for both couples and families.
 The hotel is 2 minutes away from Baga Beach and this makes it all the more special.

 Further Read: 8 Most Amazing Places To Visit In Goa In December

 Although 3 days in Goa can never be enough, this quick guide is surely helpful and effective to revel in the spirit of Goa.
 We admit the plan looks little hectic, but trust us, it will be equally fascinating and enthralling.
 You will not be disappointed on your trip.
 We hope that we have convinced you that there are a myriad of things for you to do in Goa on your trip to Goa.